pulumi/pulumi-hugo/themes/default/content/blog/fullstack-pulumi-mern-stack-digitalocean/index.md

 ![the app](./digitalocean-github-app.png)

-Return to the command line and run `pulumi up`:
+Then return to the command line and run `pulumi up`:

 ```bash
 $ pulumi up